hohmlearning/Pegasos/README.md

 ```

+## Kernalized Pegasos
+SVM is not only suited for solving linear relationships between features and labels, but also nonlinear such as polynomial or exponential.
+The features are
+implicity transfered to a higher space.
+There is no need for transforming features manually for higher feature space.
+The optimation problem, e.g. Pegasos, is solved in the dual form.

 ## Literatur
 [1] - Shalev-Shwartz, S., Singer, Y., Srebro, N., & Cotter, A. (2011).
 Pegasos: Primal estimated sub-gradient solver for svm.
 Mathematical programming, 127(1), 3-30.